m1m1k/TimeLords/README.md

 Time travel requires an enormous amount of energy to fold space time.
 We've decided to use the energy of our closest neighbor star Andromeda, which will be totally wiped out and hopefully not turn into a black hole and kill us all.
-Trials are highly contested because of potential time-space tremors, possible creation of dark matter or black holes, ripping space time, wiping out the human race, Paradoxes, etc.
+Trials are highly contested because of potential time-space tremors, possible creation of anti matter rifts or black holes, ripping space time, wiping out the human race, Paradoxes, etc.
-However, we feel that the benefits could outweigh the disasterou-, ahem, the consequences.
+However, we feel that the benefits could outweigh the probable disasterou-, ahem, the consequences.
 You have been randomly selected from all applicants and I see from your application that you:
 1. Once ate chicken so good it made you slap your mama in the neck?
 2. Once won a lard eating contest, then realized it wasn't lard?